MihaiBobeica/HelinDataPuzzle/README.md

 2. The word has 5 unique letters
 3. The word has only a vowel

-Altough there are words which do not have a vowel in the list
+Altough there are words which do not have a vowel in the list, such as the one listed below, there is no need to consider them.
+After we find a pair, we need to calculate a cost based on the letters in the word.
+This cost is not defined for words which do not have vowels.
 <img width="592" alt="image" src="https://github.com/MihaiBobeica/HelinDataPuzzle/assets/77356043/16123bd6-4301-4e4f-9238-b2ef8ad319a8">